AdoniaSequeira/medsphere-sdlc-uiux-kpi-design/README.md

  # 🩺 MedSphere: Medical Appointment Scheduling System
 *Software Engineering Case Study*

-A comprehensive software engineering case study designed to simulate the development of a medical appointment scheduling system.
-This project demonstrates practical knowledge of the Software Development Lifecycle (SDLC), including requirements analysis, UI/UX design, system architecture, testing, and project planning.
+A comprehensive software engineering case study that simulates the design of a medical appointment scheduling system.
+Covers the full SDLC cycle—requirements gathering, UI/UX wireframes, KPIs, UML modeling, test planning, and system architecture.
+Built as part of the M.S.
+Computer Science program at GWU.

 ---